-Whether you are an aspiring entrepreneur, a seasoned business person, or an HR professional you will have to frequently make important hiring decisions.
+Whether you are an aspiring entrepreneur, a seasoned business person, or an HR professional, you will have to make important hiring decisions often.

 Hiring is not a mere task.
-It is a universe in itself with a confluence of systems, processes, and practices which influence the outcomes of the business at large.
+It is a universe, usually with a confluence of systems, processes, and practices which influence the outcomes of the business at large.

 In that case, understanding the nuances of hiring is critical to building a team that helps your business sustain and grow further.

-- Employees are the pillar of a successful business
+- Employees are the pillars of a successful business

 - 1. Get clarity on why you need to hire and who is your ideal employee